-ENGL 8856 The City in American Literature and Culture (Spring: 3 )
+ENGL 8856 The City in American Literature and Culture (Fall: 3 )

-We will consider how American literature has responded to the formal, material, and conceptual challenges posed by cities.
-We will also consider some approaches to the interdisciplinary task of relating urban literature to the social, economic, and political facts of city life in particular places and times.
-Primary texts on the syllabus may include The Rise of Silas Lapham, A Street in Bronzeville, Chinatown, The Corner.
-Scholars we engage will include familiar figures (e.g., Raymond Williams, Mike Davis) as well as representatives of newer waves in urban literary studies (e.g., Farah Griffin, Catherine Jurca).
+We consider how American literature and culture have responded to the formal, social, and conceptual challenges posed by cities.
+We also consider approaches to the interdisciplinary task of relating our interpretations of novels, films, and works of nonfiction to the historical facts of city life in particular places and times.
+Primary texts on the syllabus may include Howells' The Rise of Silas Lapham, Dreiser's Sister Carrie, Petry's The Street, Simon and Burns's The Corner, Chinatown, and Blade Runner.
+Students' options for written work in the course will include traditional scholarship, journalistic or essayistic alternatives, or a teaching portfolio.

 Instructor(s): Carlo Rotella